Search

 2. If the remote query server determines that the domain name matches a predefined DNS category, the firewall processes the request based on the control action for this category.

-If this domain name does not belong to any category, the firewall processes the request based on the action for the "Other" category.
+If this domain name does not match any category, the firewall processes the request based on the action for the "Other" category.

 How Can We Use DNS Filtering?